gamersekofy/fitnutri/Milestones/M1/README.md

 (a) Brainstorming ideas for your project

-(b) Configuring GitHub to enable team SW development Once the team agrees with the final idea for the project, choosing a SW stack and delivery platform and service provider from given list
+(b) Configuring GitHub to enable team SW development

+(c) Once the team agrees with the final idea for the project, choosing a SW stack and delivery platform and service provider from given list
-Getting your choices from above approved by Class Instructor Creating a joint WWW page with info about team members using above infrastructure (this page will be graded but will also serve as ABOUT page for your team application)
+Getting your choices from above approved by Class Instructor

+(d) Creating a joint WWW page with info about team members using above infrastructure (this page will be graded but will also serve as ABOUT page for your team application)

+### More details about checkpoint #1 and checkpoint #2 can be found in the official milestone 1 document posted on iLearn.